nataliyah123/ibiA_multiagent_platform/README.md

 ## Acknowledgments

 - **Bolt.new** - For providing the development platform
+- **Google Gemini** - For free AI API access and advanced capabilities
 - **CrewAI Team** - For the innovative multiagent framework
 - **Microsoft AutoGen** - For conversational AI capabilities
 - **Google** - For the Agent Development Kit
+- **Supabase** - For the database infrastructure
 - **Community Contributors** - For ongoing improvements and feedback

 ---

 **Built with ❤️ by the Multiagent Platform Team**

+*Powered by Google Gemini AI - Free, Fast, and Intelligent*

 For more information, visit our [website](https://multiagent-platform.com) or follow us on [Twitter](https://twitter.com/multiagent_platform).